kossnocorp/tsrf/README.md

 tsrf wraps the TypeScript compiler and updates references in the background using the build information reported by TypeScript.

-You simply run `tsrf` instead of `tsc --build --watch` and tsrf will do the rest.
+You simply run `tsrf` instead of `tsc --build --watch`, and tsrf will do the rest.

 ### What it does: